Find Grad Schools

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-In the United States, there were 23,800 jobs for Fashion Designer in 2016.
+There were about 23,800 jobs for Fashion Designer in 2016 (in the United States).
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Fashion Designer by 2026.
-The BLS estimates 2,300 yearly job openings in this field.
+There will be an estimated 2,300 positions for Fashion Designer per year.

 undefined